 Under the secretary of state’s manual, election officials must perform a limited precinct hand count audit after every general election.

-For the 2020 election, Maricopa County set up “vote centers” across the county rather than assign voters to “polling places” in their precincts, as had been the traditional practice in prior elections.
+, Maricopa County set up “vote centers” across the county rather than assign voters to “polling places” in their precincts, as had been the traditional practice in prior elections.

 The difference in sampling vote centers compared to precincts is that there are significantly fewer vote centers.

-“There is a fundamental difference between sampling ‘polling centers’ and ‘precincts,’ most notable being the fact that there were only around 175 vote centers this election, but there were 748 precincts,” the Arizona GOP wrote in a release.
+“There is a fundamental difference between sampling ‘polling centers’ and ‘precincts,’ most notable being the fact that there were only around 175 vote centers this election, but there were 748 precincts,” the Arizona GOP wrote in a release

 The Arizona GOP argued that hand-counting by precinct “would therefore potentially result in a more precise sampling of votes.”